 Lastly, scabies is a parasitic infection where mites invade your skin.
 It is characterized by increased itching and scale.
 Often patients have itchy bumps on their wrists, ankles, and waist line.
 In severe cases the palms and soles become thickened.
 Your dermatologist can do a quick skin scraping and make this diagnosis in clinic.
 It is always important if there are areas of your child’s skin that are not healing or worsening to visit your doctor and see if any additional test should be done.

-Tele-ichthyosis - Since ichthyosis is a rare condition, sometimes your healthcare practitioner will need guidance from ichthyosis medical experts.
-Remember that FIRST has a Tele-ichthyosis portal, where medical staff can upload questions and photos and an ichthyosis expert will respond as soon as possible.
-If it is an urgent matter please call the FIRST office and we will try to connect directly with a member of our Medical & Scientific Advisory Board.
+TeleIchthyosis - Since ichthyosis is a rare condition, sometimes your healthcare practitioner will need guidance from ichthyosis medical experts.
+Remember that FIRST has a TeleIchthyosis portal, where medical staff can upload questions and photos and an ichthyosis expert will respond as soon as possible.
+If it is an urgent matter please call the FIRST office at 215-997-9400 and we will reach out to a member of FIRST's MSAB.